-(a) Corporate Status and Power.
-Company is a corporation existing under the laws of the State of Texas.
-Company has the requisite corporate power and authority to execute and deliver this Agreement and to consummate the transactions contemplated hereby.

-(b) Authority.
-This Agreement has been duly executed and delivered by

-Company and constitutes a valid and binding obligation of Company, enforceable in accordance with its terms, except as enforceability may be limited by bankruptcy, insolvency or other similar laws or equitable principles affecting the enforcement of creditors' rights generally.
+- (a) Corporate Status and Power.
+Company is a corporation existing \\\\\\ under the laws of the State of Texas.
+Company has the requisite corporate power and authority to execute and deliver this Agreement and to consummate the transactions contemplated hereby. - (b) Authority.
+This Agreement has been duly executed and delivered by -----Company and constitutes a valid and binding obligation of Company, enforceable bankruptcy, insolvency or other similar laws or equitable principles affecting the enforcement of creditors' rights generally.